mikepsinn/wishonia/public/docs/roadmap.md

 - [ ] **11.
 Problem & Solution Space Definition (AI-Assisted)**
     *   **Goal**: Employ AI agents and human input to comprehensively list problems and solutions, leveraging the now active internal economy to potentially reward these contributions.
 - [ ] **12.
 "ToDo List for Humanity" (AI-Driven Decomposition)**
-    *   **Goal**: AI agents decompose solutions into `GlobalTask`s, potentially creating internal WishCredit bounties for their completion.
+    *   **Goal**: AI agents decompose solutions into `GlobalTask`s, potentially creating internal "$WISH" bounties for their completion.
 - [ ] **13.
 [Digital Twin Safe](digital-twin-safe/README.md)** & **[Positron Agents & Network](positron-network/positron-network.md)**
-    *   **Goal**: Develop advanced, personalized, and decentralized AI capabilities, potentially interacting with or utilizing the WishCredit economy for resource allocation or service exchange within the network.
+    *   **Goal**: Develop advanced, personalized, and decentralized AI capabilities, potentially interacting with or utilizing the "$WISH" economy for resource allocation or service exchange within the network.

 ## Ultimate Vision Milestone

 - [ ] **14.
 [Wishonia - The Virtual World of Ethical Collaboration](wishonian-government/wishonian-government.md)**
-    *   **Goal**: A virtual environment where AI agents and humans, supported by the WishCredit UBI and gift economy, collaborate to optimize resource allocation for societal well-being, as defined and governed by the community.
+    *   **Goal**: A virtual environment where AI agents and humans, supported by the "$WISH" UBI and gift economy, collaborate to optimize resource allocation for societal well-being, as defined and governed by the community.

 This roadmap emphasizes building core utility first, then layering the unique economic model.
 It's a complex endeavor requiring dedication to both the technological build and the socio-economic principles.